entropixai/entropix/examples/broken_agent/README.md

 # Broken Agent Example

-This example demonstrates a deliberately fragile AI agent that Entropix can detect issues with.
+This example demonstrates a deliberately fragile AI agent that flakestorm can detect issues with.

 ## The "Broken" Agent